 Carl has had feature film scripts acquired on spec by Fox Searchlight, been commissioned by BBC films and originated and developed several television series both in the UK and US.
-He has also written and directed several off-Broadway plays and published fiction in various magazines, journals and anthologies.
+He has also written and directed several short off-Broadway plays and published fiction in various magazines, journals and anthologies.

 He has taught graduate and post-graduate Film, Literature and Critical Theory and occasionally chairs panel discussions on film topics and digital narratives.
 He has also produced and presented radio out of Los Angeles and is a contributory writer and columnist in several print and online magazines.